jeffknupp/blog/in_progress/open_source.md

 It's not meant to be an inflamitory statement (though no doubt many will take issue with it).
-Rather, for better or worse, git and [GitHub](http://www.github.com) have become the de-facto standard for managing Open Source projects.
+Rather, for better or worse, git and [GitHub](http://www.github.com) have become the de-facto standard for Open Source projects.
 GitHub is the site potential contributors are most likely to be registered on and familiar with.
-That, I believe, is not a trivial thing.
+That, I believe, is not a point to be taken likely.

 #### Create a `README.md` File

-The project description for repos on GitHub is taken from a file in the root directory of the project: `README.md`.
+The project description for repos on GitHub is taken from a file in the project's root directory: `README.md`.
 This file should contain the following pieces of information:

 * A description of your project
 * Links to the project's ReadTheDocs page
 * A TravisCI button showing the state of the build
-* A "quickstart" version of installing and using your project
+* "Quickstart" documentation (how to quickly install and use your project)
 * A list of non-Python dependencies (if any) and how to install them

 It may sound silly, but this is an important file.
 It's quite likely to be the first thing both prospective users *and* contributors read about your project.
-Take some time to write a clear description and make use of GFM (GitHubFlavoredMarkdown) to make it look somewhat attractive.
+Take some time to write a clear description and make use of GFM (**G**itHub**F**lavored**M**arkdown) to make it look somewhat attractive.
 You can actually create/edit this file right on GitHub with a live-preview editor if you're not comfortable writing documents in raw Markdown.